slepic/psr-http-message-tracy-panel/README.md

 - Move namesapce Slepic\Psr to a separate package and drop psr/log dependency
 - Move guzzle bindings to separate package and drop guzzle dependency
-- Another package will be created to provide integration with PSR HTTP Client (this hasnt been implemented here because it wouldn't work in PHP 5.6)
+- Create another package to provide integration with PSR HTTP Client (this hasnt been implemented here because it wouldn't work in PHP 5.6)
+- Add support for tracing transfer duration.